Table of Contents

 - Get and compare quotes to ensure you do not miss a good deal or any discounts.

-- Compare the prices and policies available from different insurance companies.
+- Compare the prices and policies available from different insurance companies at least once every 2 years.

 - Choose the insurer with a comprehensive package that fits your budget.